 Data monitoring and reporting will continue to drive vaccine allocation and access for Phase 3.
 As more regular supply of vaccine becomes available, providers who are registered for vaccinefinder.org, will have their locations published to inform residents of locations for available vaccine.
 This will be in combination with focused public health messaging to communities that have been disproportionately affected by the COVID-19 pandemic but who also have high rates of vaccine hesitancy.
-Lessons learned from Phases 1 and 2 will support the planning and distribution of a future pediatric vaccine.
+Lessons learned from Phases 1 and 2 will support the planning and distribution of a future pediatric vaccine and vaccine for pregnant women.